Do I need to follow-up with my doctor after my mammogram?

-breast pain, nipple thickening or discharge, or a recent change in breast size or shape, must be evaluated by a physician.
-If you feel the same type of lump in both breasts, it is probably normal, but you should always mention anything suspicious to your doctor.
+If your mammogram is normal, you can wait to have another mammogram at the interval that your doctor has recommended.
+If you experience any problems with your breasts or changes in the breasts such as a breast lump, breast pain, nipple thickening or discharge, or a recent change in breast size or shape, must be evaluated by a physician.
+You should always mention anything suspicious to your doctor.

 - To help diagnose breast disease, the doctor will take a medical history that will include questions on your general health, symptoms and their duration, age, menstrual status, number of prior and actual pregnancies, drugs taken, and relatives with benign breast conditions or breast cancer.

 - During the physical exam, the doctor will look carefully at your breasts both while you are sitting and lying down.
 You will be asked to raise the arms over the head or let them hang by the sides.
 The doctor will check the breasts for any changes in the skin, any discharge from the nipples, or any difference in appearance between the two breasts.
 Then, using the pads of the fingers looking for lumps, the doctor examines the entire breast, the underarm, and the collarbone area.

 What are the risks of mammogram screening?